COVID-19 drugs: Are there any that work?

 In some cases, the drugs remdesivir, tocilizumab or baricitinib may be given with dexamethasone in hospitalized people who are on mechanical ventilators or need supplemental oxygen.

-Researchers also study the use of a type of immune-based therapy called convalescent plasma.
+Immune-based therapy.
+Researchers study immune-based therapies, including convalescent plasma and mesenchymal stem cells.
+Convalescent plasma is donated by people who've recovered from COVID-19.
+Convalescent plasma with high antibodies may be used to treat some hospitalized people with COVID-19 who are either early in their illness or have weakened immune systems.
 The FDA has authorized for emergency use convalescent plasma therapy to treat COVID-19.
-Convalescent plasma is blood donated by people who've recovered from COVID-19.
-Convalescent plasma with high antibodies may be used to treat some hospitalized people with COVID-19 who are either early in their illness or have weakened immune systems.

 - Drugs being studied that have uncertain effectiveness.
 Researchers study amlodipine and losartan.
 But it's not yet known how effective these drugs may be in treating or preventing COVID-19.
 Famotidine isn't thought to be beneficial in treating COVID-19.